 Keyless ignition systems do not require the transmission to be shifted from the drive position or the ignition switch to be rotated to leave the vehicle with a fob, which is the keyless ignition system’s version of a “key.”
 Because drivers can exit the vehicle with a fob without performing either of these tasks, families in homes with attached garages have been exposed to carbon monoxide after parking their vehicle.
 Carbon monoxide accumulates in the garage as the engine continues to run, allowing the tasteless and odorless gas to filter into the home.
 In other cases, people have been injured when a driver forgets to shift the vehicle into drive allowing the vehicle to roll away because the transmission is in the neutral or drive position.

-The class action lawsuit filed against ten vehicle manufacturers alleges that keyless ignition systems are defectively designed because they do not have an automatic shutoff feature that turns off the engine when the driver exits the vehicle with the fob.
+The mass tort lawsuit filed against ten vehicle manufacturers alleges that keyless ignition systems are defectively designed because they do not have an automatic shutoff feature that turns off the engine when the driver exits the vehicle with the fob.
 If push button ignition systems automatically turned off the engine or provided an adequate warning to drivers when the fob leaves the vehicle, accidents involving carbon monoxide exposure and rollaway accidents could be prevented.

 Victims Affected by the Widespread Keyless Ignition Problem